GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

       ```
       {
-        "error": "could not start the progress of the ticket because it is resolved"
+        "error": "could not start the progress of the ticket because it is closed"
       }
       ```

 - PUT `/API/tickets/{ticketId}/stop`

-    - Description: Allows to stop an in progress ticket
+    - Description: Allows to stop an "IN_PROGRESS" ticket.
+Upon successful completion of the request, the ticket status will be "OPEN"
     - Request body: _None_
     - Response: `204 No Content` (success)
     - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of ticketId failed